greenpeace/planet4-docker-compose/README.md

 *   [Redis](https://redis.io/) key-value store caching FastCGI, object and session data
 *   [PHPmyadmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) for database administration

-By default, the quickstart command `make` is all you'll need to pull all required images and spin up a load balanced nginx/php/redis/mysql web application from the comfort of your own office.
+By default, the quickstart command `make` is all you'll need to pull all required images and spin up a load balanced nginx/php/redis/mysql web application with automatic SSL generation in the comfort of your own office.

 *   Traefik listens on Port 80, load balancing requests to:
 *   Two OpenResty reverse proxy servers, which cache FastCGI requests from
 *   Three PHP-FPM application nodes, all backed by
 *   A single Redis instance and
 *   MySQL database server.
+*   Self-signed SSL certificates, with HTTP > HTTPS redirection

 ## Quickstart